NewForce-at-Mountwest/bangazon-inc/book-3-web-api/chapters/REACT_WITH_API.md

 #### Making a Post Component

 Our posts might get a little more complex so it's probably a good idea to separate it out into it's own component.
-Create a `Post.js` file in the components directory with the following code
+Create a `Post.jsx` file in the components directory with the following code

 ```js
 import React from "react";